-Non-alcoholic drinks in covered containers are permitted throughout Library spaces with the exception of:
+Non-alcoholic drinks in covered containers are permitted throughout Library spaces, in accordance with public health guidelines, with the exception of:

 - The Caspersen Room

 Food of any kind is prohibited in the Library.